On today’s date in 1965, Pierre Trudeau won his first seat in the House of Commons as a Liberal MP for Mount Royal.

 On April 6, 1968, at the Liberal leadership convention, Trudeau was elected as the party’s leader.
 Two weeks later, on April 20, he was sworn in as prime minister before calling an election for June 25.

 The son of a French-speaking millionaire businessman and an English-speaking mother, Trudeau was born in Montréal on Oct.
 18, 1919.
-He graduated from Montréal’s Jesuit Collège Jean-de-Brébeuf in 1940 then received a law degree from l’Université de Montréal in 1943.
-He then went on to study at Harvard, the École libre des sciences politiques in Paris, and the London School of Economics.
+He graduated from Montréal’s Jesuit Collège Jean-de-Brébeuf in 1940 and received a law degree from the Université de Montréal in 1943.
+He then went on to study at Harvard, the École libre des sciences politiques in Paris and the London School of Economics.

 He was narrowly re-elected in 1972, forming a minority government with the NDP’s support.
-After being re-elected with a majority in 1974, the Liberal Party was defeated in 1979, an event which led to Trudeau’s decision to resign as party leader and retire from public life.; however, the following year, on Feb.
-8, 1980, Trudeau returned as prime minister.
+After being re-elected with a majority in 1974, the Liberal Party was defeated in 1979 – leading to Trudeau’s decision to resign as party leader and retire from public life – but the following year, he returned as prime minister.

-Trudeau died on Sept.
+He died on Sept.
 28, 2000.

 CANADA POST TRIBUTE

-Designed by Tom Yakobina, of Montréal, the stamp features a portrait by Myfanwy Pavelic.
-The portrait currently hangs in the south corridor of the Centre Block in the Parliament Buildings, and was unveiled on May 1, 1992.
+Designed by Tom Yakobina, of Montréal, the stamp features a portrait of Trudeau by Myfanwy Pavelic.
+The portrait currently hangs in the south corridor of the Centre Block in the Parliament Buildings, where it was unveiled on May 1, 1992.